amrvac/amrvac/doc/faq.md

 2. usr_process_global

-or even immeditaely after the advance:
+or immediately after the advance step:

 3. usr_process_adv_grid

 4. usr_process_adv_global

-or if it just at restart, then use
+or just once, at restart (and after reading in a .dat file), then use

 5. usr_before_main_loop